lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 commonly achieves this using nonces.

-This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in fresh Evidence, leveraging the Certificate Management Protocol (CMP), Enrollment over Secure Transport (EST), and Certificate Management over CMS (CMC).
+This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP), Enrollment over Secure Transport (EST), and Certificate Management over CMS (CMC).

 --- middle